akeneo/pim-docs/cookbook/catalog/common/create.rst

 How to Create Non-Product Objects
 =================================

-To create common objects, we rely on different methods depending on the complexity of the object, there are few examples on how to use these services.
+To create common objects, we rely on different methods depending on the complexity of the object.
+There are some examples on how to use these services.

 .. note::

-    To ease the override of any object in your projects, we avoid any direct use of 'new MyObject()' in our code.
+    To make it easier to override an object in your projects, we avoid any direct usage of 'new MyObject()' in our code.
 We rely on services which implement a "creational pattern" where we inject a config parameter, for instance, 'pim_catalog.entity.family.class'.

 Use the AttributeFactory to Create a New Attribute
 --------------------------------------------------